 We have designed the Current Account Switch Service to let you switch your current account from one bank or building society to another in a simple, reliable and stress-free way.
 It will only take seven working days.
 As your new current-account provider we offer the following guarantee.

-If your bank* is not a part of the Current Account Switch Service (CASS), you can Switch Manually at no cost by giving us your Old / New Account details so we can contact the other bank*.
+If your bank isn’t a part of the Current Account Switch Service (CASS), you can switch manually at no cost by giving us your old / new account details.
+We’ll then contact the other bank for you.

 If your new bank or building society agrees, bank accounts that include an overdraft can switch using the Current Account Switch Service.
 And if you’d like to have an overdraft with your new bank account, speak to your new bank or building society before starting your switch.

 Your new bank or building society will be able to advise if you’re eligible for an overdraft, dependent on their lending criteria and your credit status.

 If you are switching out to an EU based financial institution, we will share a list of active Direct Debit, standing order and regular credits from your existing account over a period of the last 13 months.
 Upon your request, we will transfer any positive balance remaining and close the account.